Hugius/FabiEngine3D/doc/BILLBOARD_EDITOR.md

 - All billboards will be saved in `~\projects\<your_project>\data\billboard.fe3d`.
 - You can create/edit/delete billboards.
 - Every created billboard can be placed in a scene.
+- Billboards are not affected by shadows or lighting.
 - Each billboard has 1 AABB.
 - The AABB is bound to the billboard's transformation, so the AABB will transform with the billboard.